A great time to begin planning for corn silage harvest is when Minnesota corn crop reaches the milk stage (Figures 1 and

 Cutting length and crop processing are also important for obtaining high-quality corn silage.
 Breaking cobs and kernels increases surface area, which improves digestibility, reduces cob sorting and leads to higher density silage that packs better.

 Although crop processors are expensive, they can produce a high-quality silage.
 This, in turn, can increase milk production up to 300 pounds per cow per year, according to previous research at North Dakota State University.
 The benefit to crop processors is greatest when there are harder kernels resulting from delayed harvest or drought.

 When using a crop processor, you can increase chopper cut length, which reduces horsepower requirements while maintaining optimum particle size.

 For example, ideal chop length is 0.375-inch theoretical length of cut for unprocessed corn.
 Recommended settings for processed corn are 0.75-inch theoretical length of cut with 0.08- to 0.12-inch roll clearance.

-A 4- to 6-inch cutting height is generally recommended for corn silage, as it maximizes silage yield and milk per acre.
+A 6- to 8-inch cutting height is generally recommended for corn silage, as it maximizes silage yield and milk per acre.

 However, drought-stressed corn can accumulate nitrate in the lower part of the stalk, increasing the potential for nitrate poisoning, particularly in older livestock on lower-energy rations.
 The potential for high-nitrate silage can worsen if growers harvest drought-stressed silage within three days of rainfall, since rainfall increases crop uptake of soil nitrogen.

 Managing high nitrate levels

-You can manage silage with high nitrate levels by dilution with other sources of feed or by increasing the cutting height to 12 inches.
+You can manage silage with high nitrate levels by dilution with other sources of feed or by increasing the cutting height to 10 to 12 inches.

 Research from NDSU shows silage cut at this higher height has 8 percent less silage yield and 2 percent less milk per acre.
 This same study found that, compared to a 6-inch cutting height, an 18-inch cutting height resulted in 15 percent lower silage yield, 12 percent higher milk per ton and 4 percent lower milk per acre.